 The DBC is housed in the Humanities and Social Sciences Research Office at Keele University in Staffordshire.
 Half-hourly trains from Stoke-on-Trent to London (c.
 90 minutes) and similarly frequent train services to Manchester (45 minutes), Birmingham (60 minutes) and Nottingham (60 minutes) offer easy access to Keele and from here to other locations with significant American Studies resources.
 Keele is close to a number of international airports, such as Manchester, Birmingham, Liverpool and Nottingham (East Midlands).

 All academic staff and postgraduate students focused on North America-related topics at Keele University are members of the Bruce Centre.
 Others may seek membership by application to the Director.
 The Director chairs a Committee which has responsibility for managing the Centre.

-In June 2007, Historians of the Twentieth-Century United States (HOTCUS) was established to facilitate and promote scholarship in the field of twentieth-century American history.
+HOTCUS was established in June 2007 to facilitate scholarship in the field of twentieth-century American history.
 Based in the UK, with strong links to the British Association of American Studies, British American Nineteenth Century Historians, the American Politics Group and many UK universities.

 This project of the German Historical Institute in Washington, D.C. seeks to establish a picture of the state of the field of North American history and area studies in Europe today.